elgamalsalman/my-setup/README.md

 > To change the system theme and icons for both gtk and qt applications do the following.
 For gtk open lxappearance and choose from the installed themes, I personally use arc dark with papirus icons.
 For qt open qt5ct and change the theme to kvantum and open the kvantum manager, click change/delete theme and choose the theme you want.

-> To change konsole theme hit `ctrl-shift-,` create a new profile, and make it the default.
-Change the theme to Dark One Nuanced.
+> To change konsole theme hit `ctrl-shift-,` open your profile and change the theme to Dark One Nuanced.
 Check the show all fonts checkbox and change the font to Fira Code Nerd for cool ligatures and glyphs.
 If a menu bar is visible at the top you can remove it by clicking on the settings tab and uncheck show menubar and all toolbars shown.

 > To change rofi theme run `rofi-theme-selector` in the terminal, I use arc dark here too.